isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 	<li style="line-height:1.35; font-size:20px; ">Recovered from COVID-19 but did not complete the minimum dosage of WHO EUL COVID-19 vaccines </li>
 	  </ol>

-<p style="font-size:20px; margin-top:0px; margin-bottom:30px; line-height:1.35; "><b>Generally, non-fully vaccinated long term pass holders and short-term visitors are not allowed to enter Singapore unless in exceptional circumstances.</b> Non-fully vaccinated travellers should click the orange button below for a detailed checklist of travel requirements and documents required. </p>
+<p style="font-size:20px; margin-top:0px; margin-bottom:30px; line-height:1.35; "><b>Generally, non-fully vaccinated long term pass holders and short-term visitors are not allowed to enter Singapore unless in exceptional circumstances.</b> Non-fully vaccinated travellers should click the orange button below for a detailed checklist of travel requirements. </p>

 <p style=" margin-bottom:20px; "></p>